Find programs and universities in the United States that align with your interests and aspirations.

 (!)
 Make sure the university is accredited.
 Go here.

-If you're not sure what to major in, try a liberal arts college.
+If you're an undergraduate and not sure what to major in, try a liberal arts college.

 Make a list of interested programs, their requirements, and application deadlines.

 Connect, through social media, with students who may already be at these Universities to learn more about them.
 Be sure to ask about student life!

 Complete required testing (undergrad SAT, or grad testing like GRE, GMAT, LSAT, MCAT etc), english testing if needed (TOEFL) and collect transcript(s) from current / most recent program(s).

 Prepare your application (CommonApp for undergraduates, university websites for other students).

 You may need letters of recommendation, essays, or other questions' answers.

 Financial Aid: Understand what financial aid opportunities are offered by the Universities you plan to apply to, specifically for international students by way of scholarships or on-campus employment (non-work study employment typically applies to international students).